About

 Curried Beef Roti - Now you can make snack sized Beef Stuffed Godhamba roti, a popular Sri Lankan snack, right at home.
 Spiced ground beef, wrapped in a thin soft roti and the perfect appetizer or party snack!

-I made a huge batch of Sri Lankan Curry Powder recently, and we have been feasting on some delicious curries – not limited to Sri Lankan curries, but also Thai green and red curries and Indian curries too.
+I made a huge batch of Sri Lankan curry powder recently, and we have been feasting on some delicious and authentic curry recipes – not limited to Sri Lankan curries (like this chicken curry, beef curry, and black pork curry) but also Thai green curry (like this green curry roast chicken) and red curry and Indian curries too (like this amazing butter chicken).

 Fall also means sports, tailgating, plenty of game days and food that’s worthy of feeding a crowd.
 And when Mr K sat down in front of the TV for the NBA season opener a few days ago, I had one amazing game day snack waiting for him – Sri Lankan Stuffed Curried Beef Roti!